Decatur, Illinois

 Decatur (/dɪˈkeɪtər/ dih-KAY-tər) is the largest city in Macon County, Illinois, United States, and its county seat.
 The city was founded in 1829 and is situated along the Sangamon River and Lake Decatur in Central Illinois.
 As of the 2020 census, it had a population of 70,522.
-It is the 17th-most populous city in Illinois and the sixth-most populous outside the Chicago metropolitan area.
+It is the 17th-most populous city in Illinois and the "fastest shrinking city" in Illinois.
 Decatur has an economy based on industrial and agricultural commodity processing and production.
 The city is home to Millikin University and Richland Community College.

 History

 19th century

 Statue of Abraham Lincoln in downtown Decatur on the site of his first political speech.

 The city is named after War of 1812 naval hero Stephen Decatur.
 The Potawatomi Trail of Death passed through the city in 1838.
-Post No. 1 of the Grand Army of the Republic was founded by Civil War veterans in Decatur on April 6, 1866.
+Post No. 1 of the Grand Army of the Republic was founded as a fraternal organization composed of veterans of the Union Army (United States Army), Union Navy (U.S. Navy), and the Marines who served in the American Civil War.
+It was founded in Decatur on April 6, 1866.

 Decatur was the first home in Illinois of Abraham Lincoln, who settled just west of Decatur with his family in 1830.
 A historical marker in Decatur claims that, at the age of 21, Lincoln gave his first political speech in Decatur, defending state Whig party leaders.
 As a lawyer on the 8th Judicial Circuit, Lincoln made frequent stops in Decatur, and argued five cases in the log courthouse that stood on the corner of Main & Main Streets.
 The original courthouse is now on the grounds of the Macon County Historical Museum on North Fork Road.
 John Hanks, first cousin of Abraham Lincoln, lived in Decatur.

 On May 9 and 10, 1860, the Illinois Republican State Convention was held in Decatur.
 At this convention, Lincoln received his first endorsement for President of the United States as "The Railsplitter Candidate".
 In commemoration of Lincoln's bicentennial, the Illinois Republican State Convention was held in Decatur at the Decatur Conference Center and Hotel on June 6 and 7, 2008.